First Walkers

 Spina Bifida Conditions and Symptoms Every Parent Should Know

-Spina Bifida is a neural tube defect that occurs during the first month of life.
-The embryo grows a structure that will later develop into the spine and the entire nervous system.
-This is called the neutral tube.
-Spina Bifida is the condition where the neural tube or the spine does not develop or grow properly.
+Spina bifida is a neural tube defect that occurs during the first month of pregnancy.
+The embryo develops a structure called the neural tube, which later forms the spine and central nervous system.
+Spina bifida happens when this tube doesn’t form or close properly, leading to issues in the spine or spinal cord.

 Spina Bifida Occulta